Best Budget Backpacking Quilts for Thru-Hiking

 A large part is due to the significantly smaller weight and packed size.
 Zippers are heavy and not able to be collapsed so having them and additional fabric removed allows for exceptional collapsibility and the same or similar warmth.

-Weight over 2000+ miles is important and every ounce you can drop safely will only help you to be able to hike longer and with more ease.
+Weight over 2000+ miles is crucial and every ounce you can drop safely will only help you to be able to hike longer and with more ease.

 How Wide Should a Backpacking Quilt Be?